-Teacher Category Teacher Performance Student Achievement Student Experience Category A - Most grade 3-12 teachers whose students take an ACP and/or STAAR 50% 35% 15% Category B - Most grade 1-2 teachers whose students take an ACP or NWEA MAP Assessment.
-65% 35% 0% Category C - Most grade 3-12 teachers whose students do not take an ACP or STAAR but who are able to complete a student survey (e.g., CTE teachers, elementary specials).
-65% 20% 15% Category D - Any teacher whose students do not take an ACP, STAAR nor are eligible to complete a student survey (e.g., Pre-K/K teachers, teachers not-of-record such as SPED inclusion teachers, TAG teachers) 80% 20% 0%
+Teacher Category Teacher Performance Student Achievement Student Experience Category A - Most grade 3-12 teachers whose students take an i-Ready Assessment, ACP, and/or STAAR 50% 35% 15% Category B - Most grade 1-2 teachers whose students take an i-Ready Assessment 65% 35% 0% Category C - Most grade 3-12 teachers whose students do not take an ACP, i-Ready Assessment, or STAAR but who are able to complete a student survey (e.g., CTE teachers, elementary specials) 65% 20% 15% Category D - Any teacher whose students do not take an ACP, i-Ready, or STAAR nor are eligible to complete a student survey (e.g., Pre-K/K teachers, teachers not-of-record such as SPED inclusion teachers, TAG teachers) 80% 20% 0%

-Please note that final assignment to a category is contingent on various system rules.
+^{} Please note that final assignment to a category is contingent on various system rules.
 For more information on this topic, see the TEI website resource section on Student Achievement.